akileshas/EzTrain/README.md

 ## Contributing

-We welcome contributions to enhance the Trainable AI Platform.
+We welcome contributions to enhance the EzTrain Platform.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.